 Getting to Gdansk

 Wroclaw feels a bit like Krakow before the big crowds swooped it.
-But don’t wait too long; a (relative) secret like Wroclaw will only last so long.
+But don’t wait too long to visit; a (relative) secret like Wroclaw will only last so long.

 Although the city is home to over 600,000 people, you can cover many of the best things to do in Wroclaw on foot throughout the compact city centre.